-First thing you should know about changes in your period blood color is that it’s fairly normal and not an illness or a magic trick!
+The first thing you should know about changes in your period blood color is that it’s fairly normal and not an illness or a magic trick!
 Some normal biochemical processes in your body cause the blood to change its hue when it flows through your uterus.

 Why is the colour of your period blood not red all the time?

 Your menstrual cycle is controlled by hormones.
 Hormones regulate the thickening of the lining of your uterus, also known as the endometrium.
-When your menstrual cycle begins, hormonal changes cause the endometrium to break down and separate from the wall of uterus.
+When your menstrual cycle begins, hormonal changes cause the endometrium to break down and separate from the wall of the uterus.

 What do these colours indicate about your health?